Home > News > LGBTI equality charity welcomes SNP commitments on equality

 Nicola Sturgeon has today made five pledges, three of which relate to the welfare of young LGBTI people.
 The other two are to reform gender recognition law and to train all police on the investigation of hate crime.

 Tim Hopkins, Director of the Equality Network, said, “We welcome these commitments from the SNP, which address some key concerns of LGBTI people, and we hope that the other parties will make strong pledges on LGBTI equality.”

-The commitment to reform gender recognition law is the key aim of the Equality Network and Scottish Transgender Alliance’s Equal Recognition Campaign.
+The commitment to reform gender recognition law is the key aim of the Equality Network and Scottish Trans’s Equal Recognition Campaign.

 Nathan Gale, of Non-Binary Scotland, said “By making a commitment to reform gender recognition law the Scottish Government is ensuring that all trans people, no-matter what their gender identity, will be able to be themselves, in all aspects of their lives.
 Trans people who don’t identify as men or women have just as much right to have the gender they identify as recognised and respected as everyone else.
 I hope that the next Scottish Government will truly aspire to international best practice and provide for a third gender, alongside male and female, to be recognised in Scottish law.”

-The Equality Network and Scottish Transgender Alliance manifesto for the 2016 election is here:
+The Equality Network and Scottish Trans manifesto for the 2016 election is here:

 A briefing for the Equal Recognition campaign to reform gender recognition law is here:

 For media enquiries, please contact:

 Equality Network: Tim Hopkins, Director, on 07747 108 967 or email@example.com or James Morton, Manager, Scottish Trans on 07554 992 626 or firstname.lastname@example.org or Non-Binary Scotland on email@example.com